-The exact date of Eric’s sixth letter is uncertain, but my guess is late spring 1988.
-Accompanying the letter was an application form and a catalog with “a lot of propaganda” (Eric’s phrase) about Colorado College.
+The exact date of Eric’s sixth letter is uncertain, but I estimate that it arrived in the late spring of 1988.
+Accompanying the letter was an application form and a catalogue with “a lot of propaganda” (Eric’s phrase) about Colorado College.

 I was thinking of transferring from Westminster College after an unhappy freshman year there, and I appreciated the concern behind his question: “Do you have a Financial Aid Form filled out yet?
 You should do that fairly soon and have it (need analysis) sent to the schools you are applying to.”

-I also complained to Eric that I felt left out of social life at my Greek-dominant college because I was not selected to join a sorority.
+I also lamented that I felt left out of social life at my Greek-dominant college because I was not selected to join a sorority.
 His reply was comforting:

 Personally, I think Kappa Kappa Gamma and other herd-like organizations are a greater threat to Democracy than Amnesty International, even if the CIA and K. don’t agree with me.

 I just started reading a book — Dead Souls, Nikolai Gogol.
 I think it’s going to be a really good book.
 I went shopping with a friend . . . who bought a book by Nabokov and a Cheap Trick tape at the Bookstore — quite a contrast.